What exactly is vaping?

 What to Consider Before Vaping

 As with any cannabis product, there are pros and cons to consider when choosing a vape device.
 Pens are easy to use and portable, but the refillable type must be recharged.
 Although vape devices produce little visible vapour compared to combusting dry flower, they can’t be used in places where smoking is prohibited.

-The main difference between vaping and smoking (i.e. smoking a joint) is that with vaping, no substance is burned, so little smoke is produced.
-When cannabis is inhaled, whether through vaping or smoking a joint, the absorption method is the same; THC is absorbed by the blood in the lungs and moves quickly to the brain, producing an almost immediate effect, possibly within minutes.
+The main difference between vaping and smoking a joint is that with vaping, no substance is burned, so little smoke is produced.
+When cannabis is inhaled, whether through vaping or smoking a joint, the absorption method is the same — THC is absorbed by the blood in the lungs and moves quickly to the brain, producing an almost immediate effect, possibly within minutes.

-The main consideration in purchasing a vape: Always buy legal.
+The main consideration in purchasing a vape?
+Always buy legal.
 Products available on the illegal market have not been tested for microbial and chemical contaminants, nor held to any safety standards.
-As required by the Canada Consumer Product and Safety Act, every product sold by OCS.ca and Licensed Retailers, including vapes and accessories, must go through rigorous quality assurance processes.
+As required by the Canada Consumer Product and Safety Act, every product sold by OCS.ca and Authorized Cannabis Stores, including vapes and accessories, must go through rigorous quality assurance processes.
 And only those cannabis vaping substances and cartridges, such as dried flower and concentrates, that are produced by a processor with a licence from Health Canada may be sold.